 What makes a good STAR member?

-One of the most important qualities for being a STAR member is being willing to learn.
-Not everyone knows a lot about the university, or feels comfortable talking to prospective students and their family or speaking in front of groups - that's ok!
-New members receive training which teaches them about the university, and as new members become more involved they get experience talking in front of groups and with students and families.
-In other words, what you already know and can do isn't as important as if you're willing to learn and try new things.
+One of the most important qualities that a good STAR has is a willingness to learn.
+No one knows everything about the university, or feels comfortable talking to prospective students or speaking in front of groups right away--and that's okay!
+New members receive training that teaches them about the university, and as members become more involved they will gain experience talking to families and in front of bigger groups.